Use Aurora HDR for free for 14 days.

 Now let’s talk about when optical flares should be used and when they shouldn’t.

-When it comes to portraits, lens flare has been considered an annoying flaw that damages photographs and should be eliminated with the use of a lens hood.
-But just like the bokeh effect, optical flare has become popular among photographers for shooting individuals.
+When it comes to portraits, the camera flare effect has been considered an annoying flaw that damages photographs and should be eliminated with the use of a lens hood.
+But just like the bokeh effect, the optical flare has become popular among photographers for shooting individuals with bright light sources.
 It adds a dreamlike haze to portraits.
 It’s also easy to achieve; all you need is a source of bright light (the sun in our case) and a willing model.

 The key to getting amazing lens flares is in the positioning, namely in the angle at which light bounces off the front element of your lens.
 Positioning yourself so that the sun is about 45º from the front element is a good starting point.
 Then, while peering through the viewfinder, slowly turn the camera away and towards the sunburst, avoiding looking directly at the sun, until you achieve the desired optical flare.

 You still have a lot of creative freedom in your decision to include lens flare.
 That’s why it’s so important to take multiple shots whenever you decide to include lens flare as part of your composition.
 Moreover, you can’t know for sure which camera angle or subject position will work for achieving a great lens flare shot.
-If you have multiple shots, you can choose the best, whether with or without flare.
+If you have multiple shots, you can choose the best, whether with or without the sun flare effect.